andrewjamesbrasington/Andrews-Calcium-Imaging-Decoder/README.md

-# ACID — Andrew's Calcium Imaging Decoder for Analyzing Calcium Imaging Data
+# A Calcium Imaging Decoder (ACID)

-ACID is a desktop application for processing and analysing calcium imaging data.
-It is designed for researchers working with fluorescence recordings from ratiometric calcium imaging experiments.
+ACID is a browser-based application for processing and analysing ratiometric calcium imaging data.
+It is designed for researchers working with fluorescence recordings produced by MetaFluor, and can be installed and run on most operating systems.

 ## Features

+### Data loading and configuration
-- Load one or more CSV or LOG ratiometric calcium imaging data files produced by MetaFluor
+- Load one or more CSV or LOG files produced by MetaFluor
-- Automatically detect and skip metadata rows, with manual correction available
+- Automatically detect and skip metadata rows, with manual correction available per file
-- Correct for reversed time ordering in files where data runs in descending order, assuming time is in the first column
+- Detect and correct reversed time ordering where data runs in descending order
-- Select and configure which columns represent cells and which represents the background reference, which is applied to all files
+- Configure which columns represent cells; the background reference column defaults to the final column and can be reassigned by the user
+- Toggle individual cell columns in or out of analysis, which applies analysis wide.
-- Background-subtract fluorescence values row by row across all active cell columns
+- Automatically background-subtract fluorescence values row by row across all active cell columns before data visualization and analysis

+### Data Alignment and grouping
-- Align data start rows across files, with per-file confirmation
+- Automatically detect data start rows across all loaded files, with per-file manual correction
-- Group files into experimental conditions for averaged traces
+- Assign files to named experimental groups for averaged traces and performing statistical tests
+- Undo and redo grouping changes

+### Data Visualisation
-- Interactive graph with draggable window bounds, per-series value readout, and discrete time snapping
+- Interactive canvas-based graph with draggable averaging-window bounds
+- Per-series floating value readout at each bound handle
+- Click-to-toggle legend for individual files and group averages
+- Export graph images as PNG or SVG, with the filename used as the figure title

+### Statistics and Analysis
-- Calculate statistics including min, max, and standard deviation per group
+- Compute min, max, and sample standard deviation per group within the averaging window
-- Welch's two-tailed t-test (a=0.05) comparing group minimums or maximums against a user-selected control
+- **Two-sample Welch's t-test** (two-tailed, α = 0.05) when exactly two eligible groups are visible, comparing minimums or maximums against a user-selected control; reports Cohen's *d* with interpretation
+- **Welch's one-way ANOVA** with Bonferroni post-hoc pairwise comparisons when three or more eligible groups are visible; reports ω² (omega-squared) as the omnibus effect size and Cohen's *d* for each selected comparison; Bonferroni correction uses only the comparisons selected by the user
-- Export statistics and t-test results to CSV
+- Export summary statistics and statistical test results to CSV as separate files
-- Save graph images to PNG

 ## Installation